pinpoint-apm/pinpoint/doc/main.md

 ### Support gRpc transport

 Starting from v2.0.0, gRpc is available to transfer data between agents and collectors.
-Currently, the default setting of 2.0.0-RC2 is
+Currently, the default setting is
   * collector
     -  thrift, grpc (both active)
   * agent